langchain-ai/langchain/docs/index.rst

 Ecosystem
 ------------

-| LangChain integrates a lot of different LLMs, systems, and products, and many systems and products depend on LangChain.
+| LangChain has integrations for many models, tools and applications, and many applications are built using LangChain

-- `Integrations <./integrations.html>`_: Guides for how other products can be used with LangChain.
+- `Integrations <./integrations.html>`_: Use your favorite models, tools and applications within LangChain

-- `Dependents <./dependents.html>`_: List of repositories that use LangChain.
+- `Dependents <./dependents.html>`_: Repositories that use LangChain

-- `Deployments <./ecosystem/deployments.html>`_: A collection of instructions, code snippets, and template repositories for deploying LangChain apps.
+- `Deployments <./ecosystem/deployments.html>`_: Instructions, code snippets, and template repositories for deploying LangChain apps

 .. toctree::